SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Returns a freshly allocated map containing all the key/value pairs of all supplied maps.
 The maps are processed from left to right, which is important in case of duplicate keys.

 #### *bubbleSort(ByRef array :: Array, comparator :: Function := numberGreater)*
 Sorts the given array in place, using *comparator* to define the order of the elements.
 This function will receive two objects and must return *true*, if the first one is considered larger or of the same order than the other.
 Stable sorting rules apply.
-The default for *comparator* compares numbers.
-A function named *strGreater* exists, which can be used for string arrays.
+The default for *comparator* can handle simple numbers numbers and strings.

 ***